donrudo/servermonitor/README.md

 Tool to keep an eye on a list of servers and services, developed on QT (under Linux but may be compiled for windows too); The tool will send a notification when a server is found down.

-Currently only open a connection to a hardcoded ip and port but, the whole idea is:
+The whole idea is:

-  * Read the destination list from a json configuration file.
+  * Read the destination list from a json configuration file. (done)
     - Multithreaded connections are not implemented yet, but still is planned.
-  * Open a connection to each of the servers given in the list.
+  * Open a connection to each of the servers given in the list. (done)
-  * If a connection success provide different statistics depending on the lag.
-  * If a connection fails sends a notification event to the DWM so it may be attended.
+  * If a connection fails sends a notification event to the DWM so it may be attended. (done)
+  * A graphic GUI is being designed.
+(In Process)
+    - Start / Stop button is needed.
+(TODO)
-  * Both last cases should save a basic statistic table.
+    - Both last cases should save a basic statistic table.
+(TODO)
+    - If a connection success provide different statistics depending on the lag.
+(TODO)
+  * QT5 migration will help in the process to cover more platforms (TODO)

 The Motivation
 ==============